Weeding Out the Last Good Souls

 In a move absurd beyond words, Tulsi Gabbard — the former Democratic congresswoman, noted defender and apologist for Syrian dictator Bashar al-Assad, and frequent pro-Putin propagandist — was tapped for Director of National Intelligence, which oversees all 18 U.S. intelligence agencies.

-For Attorney General, Trump nominated MAGA firebrand Matt Gaetz… who subsequently resigned from his congressional seat to escape a damning House Ethics Committee regarding allegations that he had “engaged in sexual misconduct and illicit drug use, accepted improper gifts, dispensed special privileges and favors to individuals with whom he had a personal relationship, and sought to obstruct government investigations of his conduct.”
+For Attorney General, Trump nominated MAGA firebrand Matt Gaetz… who subsequently resigned from his congressional seat to escape a damning House Ethics Committee report regarding allegations that he had “engaged in sexual misconduct and illicit drug use, accepted improper gifts, dispensed special privileges and favors to individuals with whom he had a personal relationship, and sought to obstruct government investigations of his conduct.”
 As Attorney General, Gaetz would of course be the nation’s top law-enforcement official.

 And then there was Robert F. Kennedy Jr. — the freewheeling, intensely pro-abortion anti-vaxxer who believes Covid-19 was engineered to spare Chinese and Jewish people, wants to rid drinking-water of fluoride, and campaigned on suspending drug and infectious disease research for eight years — who Trump nominated as his head of the Department of Health and Human Services.